tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 11+:_ When you attack an enemy and fail to overcome its damage resistance, the target loses that resistance and gains a vulnerability to that damage type until the end of your next turn (and typeless resistance means it’s vulnerable to all attacks).

 **Quirk:** Laughs at others’ misfortunes.

 ---

+#### Lightning Tine

+_Recharge 6+:_ When you take damage from an enemy attack that has a damage type, one nearby enemy takes damage of that type equal to 1d4 times your level.
+If the original attack did lightning damage, increase the damage from this power to 2d6 times your level and this power automatically recharges at the end of the battle.

+**Quirk:** Confrontational.

+---